“Hey Bowie, check this out!”

 “If you’re Major, then who’s Cannon?
 And somebody has to be General too, right?
 But you'd be better off without an Emmie.
 She’s just annoying, and a bad person.”

 What is he even talking about?
 How am I supposed to respond?
 There has to be a right thing to say, but I just can’t think of it.
 He’s comparing me to Major, but Major always knows the best quotable response, perfectly fit for the situation.

-Before I got a chance to come up with anything that would suffice, there was a knock at my door.
+Before I get a chance to come up with anything that would suffice, there iss a knock at my door.

-He made a dash for my bed and baseball-slid right under.
-Once I was sure he couldn’t be spotted, I got up and opened the door.
+He makes a dash for my bed and baseball-slides right under.
+Once I'm sure he can’t be spotted, I get up and open the door.
 There’s a grown-up, standing all tall, looking down at me.

 “Is there another one in your room?”

 None of the grown-ups wear nametags.
 Only us kids have to.
 I always thought it would make sense for the grown-ups to have them too, so we would know what to call them, but now isn’t the time for that.

 “Yes there is,” the woman says.
 “You know, lying is against the rules… Bowie.”